RafhaanShah/Reddit-Post-Notifier/README.md

 	```

 ### Optional
-- `RPN_CONFIG` environment variable can be used to change the location of the config file, the default is `config.yaml` relative to where `app.py` is, or `app/config.yaml` in the Docker image.
+- `RPN_CONFIG` environment variable can be used to change the location of the config file, the default is `config.yaml` relative to where `app.py` is, `app/config.yaml` in the Docker image.
 - `RPN_LOGGING` environment variable can be set to `TRUE` to enable logging each matched post to the console as well.
 - [Docker-Compose](https://docs.docker.com/compose/) configuration:
 ```